ilyannn/charts/langfuse/README.md

 ### Connecting to an Existing Database

-If the bundled chart is disabled, one can authenticate to an existing database.
+If the bundled chart is disabled, one can authenticate to an existing database using the `databaseURL` value:

 ```yaml
 postgresql: